lsarrazi/ft_containers_tester/readme.md

 - **out.txt**: The actual output that your library produce
 - **diff.txt**: The difference between expected.txt and output.txt
 - **valgrind.txt**: The output of valgrind

-Each test attempts to debug a particular function.
-The tests may depend on different functions.
+-
+Each test is executed independently of the others in its own executable.

+Tests are compiled and run in parallel to maximize performance.

 Here is what it looks like:

 ![alt text](./res/tester.png "./test.sh base/list/*")

 ## Author / Contributor